SuperOfficeDocs/superoffice-docs/docs/onsite/install/database/sql-server-full-text-search.md

 ---
+title: Full-text search
-title: sql_server_full_text_search
+uid: sql_server_full_text_search
 description: SQL server native full-text search
 author: {github-id}
 keywords: database
-so.topic: howto              # article, howto, reference, concept, guide so.envir: onsite             # cloud or onsite
+so.topic: howto
+so.envir: onsite
 # so.client:
 ---

 # SQL server native full-text search

-Full-text indexing is a database capability, and needs to be supported and enabled in the database.
+Full-text indexing is a database capability and needs to be supported and enabled in the database.

 > [!TIP]
 > Contact your database vendor for information on how to enable this on your database.